dgrebb/copilot-sveltekit-participant/README.md

-# Copilot SvelteKit Participant
+# Svelte & SvelteKit Expert for VS Code

-A specialized GitHub Copilot Chat Participant for VS Code that provides expert assistance for Svelte and SvelteKit development.
+A specialized GitHub Copilot Chat participant (dgrebb.copilot-participant.svelte) that provides expert assistance for Svelte and SvelteKit development.

 ## Features